CARSON, Calif. -- The LA Galaxy are throwing out the records when they take on the Portland Timbers on the Fourth of July.

 MLSsoccer.com gets you excited for the action with this hype video.

 The LA Galaxy and the San Jose Earthquakes renew their hostilities on Saturday at Stanford Stadium as the MLS returns to full swing.

-In the latest edition of LAGalaxy.com's By the Numbers, we look at the LA Galaxy's upcoming match against the Colorado Rapids.
+In the latest edition of LAGalaxy.com's By the Numbers, we look at the team's match against San Jose.

 Check it out below.